MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-dlp/New-PolicyTipConfig.md

 ### -Name
 The Name parameter specifies the custom Policy Tip you want to modify.
 Valid input for this parameter is one of the following values:

 - \<Locale\>\\\<Action\>: Locale is a supported locale code.
 For example, en for English or fr for French.
-For more information about supported locales, see Supported languages for system messages (https://technet.microsoft.com/library/bb124759.aspx).
+For more information about supported locales, see Supported languages for NDRs (https://technet.microsoft.com/library/aa996803.aspx#NDRLanguages).
 Action is one of the following Policy Tip actions: NotifyOnly, RejectOverride or Reject.

 - Url